6 DOC harmonization process

 .
 Once these methods are classified

-we arrange them into hierarchical tiers as described in the Analytical
+we arrange them into hierarchical tiers as described in the Method

 philosophy chapter.